The Carvalho Boom and the Stages of Quadcopter Flight

 3. Effective Translational Lift (EFT)

-As the drone accelerates it continues to angle forward to a maximum ~ 30°.
-At some point (~13 m/s?), it enters a state of “effective translational lift”, becoming more stable and more energy efficient.
-This is slower than is commonly reported for helicopter, and may have to do with disc loading, which is different for the two vehicles.
-At this point, the drone behaves more like a wing as it essentially outruns its downwash, moving undisturbed air over the rotors.
+During the transition, the drone behaves more like a wing as it essentially outruns its downwash, moving undisturbed air over the rotors.
 This horizontal air provides some lift, making flight more energy efficient, at least until drag begins to pull on the drone.

-The Possible Effect on Spray Behaviour
+The Possible Effect of Flight Stage on Spray Behaviour

 Reception